-During the training we will organize regular audits for the PhD students.
-In the first year every 3-months, in the 2nd and 3rd year every 6-months.
-The aim of the progress reports is to provide a conference like environment for the students, where they can present their scientific question, progress since the previous audit, and they will gain important presentation skills and networking possibilities.
+During the training, we will organize regular audits for the PhD students.
+In the first year, every 3 months; in the 2nd and 3rd years, every 6 months.
+The aim of the progress reports is to provide a conference-like environment for the students, where they can present their scientific questions and progress since the previous audit, and they will gain important presentation skills and networking possibilities.

-During the progress report students will have 8-10-minutes to present their progress followed by an open discussion.
+During the progress report, students will have 8-10 minutes to present their progress, followed by an open discussion.
 For the progress report multiple groups are schedule for one day, therefore student can have an insight in other projects and practice multidisciplinary discussions.
 Watch a short summary of a previous Progress Report here.